Jackie K. Cooper: Television

 In 1984, Cooper began broadcasting televised movie reviews for the CBS affiliate station in Macon, Georgia.
 In the following year, Cooper moved to the ABC affiliate where he taped three movie review spots weekly.
 In 1992, Jackie moved to the Fox station and also began broadcasting two weekly review spots on the Macon NBC affiliate station, an arrangement that lasted for ten years.
 Beginning in 2011, Cooper began taping weekly installments of the Jackie K. Cooper Show.
 The Jackie K. Cooper Show is broadcast weekly on Com South and Progressive Tel, cable networks in the Middle Georgia area.

 YouTube

 Cooper has gained a following on YouTube with his weekly “Two Minute Entertainment Rundown”; his subscriber count on YouTube grew from 136 to over 100,000 in just a few days, after his videos were posted on various internet forums including Reddit.

 Personal life

 Jackie lives in Perry, Georgia, and is the author of 7 books of memoirs and short stories.
-Cooper married in 1970 and has two sons.
+Cooper married in 1970 and has two sons and four grandchildren.